cahalls3/ForensicsCVSSCalculator/README.md

 In order to run this program the user should do the following:

 1. Download code
-2. Run the file "<Insert Jade's file name here>"
+2. Run the file "CVSSCalculatorAll.py"
 3. Input values as prompted

 <br />